janklab/MatlabProjectTemplate-gh-pages/docs/ProjectLayout.md

 * `doc/` – Where your _generated_ project documentation goes
 * `doc-project/` – Documentation for internal use by your project's developers
 * `examples/` – Code examples to go with your project
+* `.matlab_version` – The version of Matlab your project is targeting
+* `.mlproject.json` – Configuration file that sets MPT-related options, such as how your project is built
 * `lib/` – Third-party libraries you depend on
 * `project_settings.sh` – Settings used to initialize your project from the template
 * `src/` – Your non-Matlab custom source code